Chuar Group

-The Neoproterozoic Chuar Group consists of 1600 m of fossiliferous, unmetamorphosed sedimentary strata that is composed of about 85% mudrock.
+The Neoproterozoic Chuar Group consists of 1600 m of exceptionally well-preserved, unmetamorphosed sedimentary strata that is composed of about 85% mudrock.
 The Group is the approximate upper half of the Grand Canyon Supergroup, overlain by the thin, in comparison, Sixtymile Formation, the top member of the multi-membered Grand Canyon Supergroup.
+The outcrop of the Chuar Group strata is limited to exposures along the western bank of the Colorado River in a 150 km2 area of the eastern Grand Canyon, Arizona.
+The strata of the Chuar Group have been subdivided into the Galeros Formation (lower) and the Kwagunt Formation (upper) using the base of the prominent, thick sandstone unit.